 Here are signs you should take this test:

-- You are a health worker who has exposure to the virus and experienced common signs and symptoms.
+- You are a health worker exposed to the virus and experienced common signs and symptoms.

-- You traveled or lived in a place where there is the local transmission of the COVID-19.
+- You traveled or lived in a place where there is a local transmission of COVID-19.

 - You are living or have close contact with a suspected or confirmed case of COVID-19.